 The hierarchy of accounts, users, properties and views

-You use Analytics to gather and report on information about visitor traffic to your website.
+You use Analytics to gather and report on information about traffic to a property.
 A property can be a website, a mobile application, a blog – any page or screen that receives traffic via the web or a mobile app.
 To collect that information with Analytics, you need to:

 - Sign up for an Analytics account.